Elissa (singer): 2012–15: Asaad Wahda, Halet Hob, and MBC The X Factor

-Her eighth studio album, Asaad Wahda (The Happiest One), was released on 19 June 2012.
-The album spawned music videos for the titular song and "Teebt Mennak" (I'm Fed Up with You).
+Her eighth studio album, Asaad Wahda, was released on 19 June 2012.
+The album spawned music videos for the titular song and "Teebt Mennak".
 The latter's video was released the following year.
 During the summer of 2012, Elissa released the title song for the Maa Sabk Al Esrar series.
 In December 2012, Elissa was chosen to be one of the judges of The X Factor Arabia; It was on the air the first four months of 2013.
 On 23 June 2013 Elissa received two Murex D’or awards, for the Best Lebanese Singer and Best Arabic Song for "Asaad Wahda".
 During the summer of 2014, Elissa released a song titled "Law" (What If), composed by Marwan Khoury.